2023 Best Value Allied Health Professions Basic Certificate Schools in Ohio

 Cuyahoga Community College District undergraduate students pay an average of $4,622 in in-state tuition and fees each year.

-Central Ohio Technical College landed the #8 spot in the 2023 rankings for the best value basic certificate allied health professions programs.
-COTC is a small public school located in the suburb of Newark.
+Central Ohio Technical College ranked #8 on this year’s Best Value Allied Health Professions Basic Certificate Schools in Ohio list.
+COTC is a small public school located in the small suburb of Newark.

-Edison State Community College landed the #10 spot in the 2023 rankings for the best value basic certificate allied health professions programs.
+Edison State Community College did quite well in this year’s ranking of the best places for allied health professions students to get a basic certificate.
+It came in at #10 on the list.
 Edison Community College is a small public school located in the rural area of Piqua.

 Explore all the Best Value Allied Health Professions Colleges in the Great Lakes Area or other specific states within that region.